JuliaML/LossFunctions.jl/docs/introduction/gettingstarted.rst

     2.0
     2.0

-Additionally, we provide mutating versions for the methods that return an array.
+Additionally, we provide mutating versions for the subset of methods that return an array.
+These have the same function signatures with the only difference of requiring an additional parameter as the first argument.
+This variable should always be the preallocated array that is to be used as stroage.

 .. code-block:: julia

-    buffer = zeros(3)
+   julia> buffer = zeros(3)
+   3-element Array{Float64,1}:
+    0.0
+    0.0
+    0.0

-    deriv!(buffer, L2DistLoss(), true_targets, pred_outputs)
+   julia> deriv!(buffer, L2DistLoss(), true_targets, pred_outputs)
+   3-element Array{Float64,1}:
+    -1.0
+     4.0
+     2.0

 Regression vs Classification
 -----------------------------